-Having recently completed her Undergraduate degree in Biomedical Science, Natasha has developed a great insight into the world of genetic disorders and their biochemical and medical background.
-With particular interest in neurodevelopmental disorders, Natasha is continuing her studies in psychology with the aim of pursuing a career in Clinical Psychology.
-Her passion and drive for helping others has meant that Natasha also volunteers with charities such as Samaritans and Student Minds, whilst also working weekends as a Support Worker in a residential facility for individuals with autism and challenging behaviours.
+Having completed her Undergraduate degree in Biomedical Science, Natasha has developed a great insight into the world of genetic disorders and their biochemical and medical background.
+With particular interest in neurodevelopmental disorders, Natasha balances her career working for the SMS Foundation alongside her job as a Clinical Psychologist.
+Her passion and drive for helping others has meant that Natasha has also volunteered with charities such as Samaritans and Student Minds, whilst also working weekends as a Support Worker in a residential facility for individuals with autism and challenging behaviours.

 In 2020, Natasha interned with the Foundation working on the UK Demographics Study.
 This project was greatly successful and identified hundreds of individuals across the UK that were currently unknown to the Foundation.
 This project allowed Natasha to greatly hone her skills in research and data handling, and after the project was completed Natasha was invited to join the staff team as a Research and Administrative Assistant.